budzyn0/delta-green-book-style/README.md

 # Delta Green Book Style Character Sheet

-A Foundry VTT module that provides a custom "book-style" character sheet for the Delta Green system, designed to replicate the original paper character sheet aesthetic with a crumpled paper background and authentic layout.
+A fan-made Foundry VTT module that provides a custom "book-style" character sheet for the Delta Green system, designed to replicate the original paper character sheet aesthetic with a crumpled paper background and authentic layout.

+## Licensing

+Published by arrangement with the Delta Green Partnership.
+The intellectual property known as Delta Green is a trademark and copyright owned by the Delta Green Parternship, who has licensed its use here.

+The contents of this system are licensed under the terms of the MIT license, excepting those elements that are components of the Delta Green intellectual property.

 ## Features